liferay-search/liferay-docs/en/developer/frameworks/articles/wysiwyg-editors/03-modifying-editor-configuration/01-modifying-an-editors-configuration-intro.markdown

      folder.
 Once the module is installed and activated in the service registry, your new editor configuration is available for use.

-@product@ supports several different types of WYSIWYG editors, which include (among others):
+@sharepoint@ supports several different types of WYSIWYG editors, which include (among others):

 - [AlloyEditor](https://alloyeditor.com/api/1.5.0/Core.html)